AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 1. Log in as an admin and select the **[!UICONTROL Reports]** page.

    ![](assets/go-to-reports.png)
-   _Select Reports on the Admin homepage_
+   _Select Reports in the Admin homepage_

 2. Select the **[!UICONTROL Group Success Dashboard]**.
 The dashboard's name is **[!UICONTROL Store Manager Dashboard]**.